coldstake/node/README.md

-# trustaking.com - fulle node as a service
+# full node as a service